MehulGoyal07/React-Concepts/readme.md

 - This is not the functionality of core react but a third-party functionality
 - We will learn the functionality by creating simple website
 - Install the package npm i react-router-dom
-- Here <Link> tag is used instead of <a> anchor tag because using anchor tag, reloads the whole page but using link tag it just injects the functionality without complete painting of page
+- Here "Link" tag is used instead of anchor tag because using anchor tag, reloads the whole page but using link tag it just injects the functionality without complete painting of page
-- Now, we will not use <App/> to run the files, instead we will create a router in main.jsx
+- Now, we will not use "<App/>" to run the files, instead we will create a router in main.jsx
 - We will create a layout.jsx to make code more optimize, there we will use outlet from react-dom where we can put the content where rendering is occured i.e. keep the header and footer constant but changing the other components
 - We will take id after / and make route to capture the id and display it, making a user route
 - We can get the id in user.jsx using useParams from react-router-dom